Distributed $\Delta$-Coloring Plays Hide-and-Seek

 In the following, we list additional relevant previous work.
 In light of the vast amount of related work on the techniques and problems that we study in this paper, we restrict the discussion to the results that are most relevant in the context of the present paper.

 \paragraph{Round Elimination.} Round elimination has proven to be an extremely useful tool for showing lower bounds in the distributed setting, \cite{Brandt2016,chang16exponential,chang18complexity,Brandt2019,BalliuHOS19,Olivetti2019,Balliu2019,trulytight,balliurules,BBKOmis,binary,FraigniaudPaz20}.
 Although we started to widely understand the technique only recently, already Linial's classic $\Omega(\log^* n)$ lower bound for $3$-coloring a cycle \cite{Linial1992} can be seen as a round elimination proof.
-Yet, the clean concept of round elimination, as we use it nowadays, has been introduced in 2016 by \citet{Brandt2016}, who prove a randomized lower bound of $\Omega(\log_\Delta \log n)$ rounds for computing a sinkless orientation or a $\Delta$-coloring.
-Shortly after, \citet{chang16exponential} lifted the lower bound to an $\Omega(\log_\Delta n)$ round lower bound for deterministic algorithms.
+The clean concept of round elimination, as we use it nowadays, has been introduced in 2016 in \cite{Brandt2016}, where the authors prove a randomized lower bound of $\Omega(\log_\Delta \log n)$ rounds for computing a sinkless orientation or a $\Delta$-coloring.
+Shortly after, Chang, Kopelowitz, and Pettie~\cite{chang16exponential} lifted the lower bound to an $\Omega(\log_\Delta n)$-round lower bound for deterministic algorithms.
 Later, the lower bound was also extended to the $(2\Delta-2)$-edge coloring problem in \cite{chang18complexity}.

 In \cite{Brandt2019}, Brandt further refined the technique by giving an \emph{automatic} way to perform round elimination.
 That is, given a problem $\Pi$, he showed how to mechanically construct a problem $\Pi'$ that is exactly one round easier than $\Pi$.
-The new automatic round elimination technique, together with a tool by \citet{Olivetti2019} that implements it, gave rise to a better understanding of several important problems in distributed computing.
-As a highlight, \citet{Balliu2019} used the technique to prove asymptotically tight-in-$\Delta$ lower bounds for computing a maximal matching (MM) and as an immediate corollary also for computing an MIS. \citet{trulytight} further improved these results by showing that MM on bipartite $2$-colored graphs requires exactly $2\Delta-1$ rounds.
+The new automatic round elimination technique, together with a tool by Olivetti \cite{Olivetti2019} that implements it, gave rise to a better understanding of several important problems in distributed computing.
+As a highlight, \cite{Balliu2019} used the technique to prove asymptotically tight-in-$\Delta$ lower bounds for computing a maximal matching (MM) and as an immediate corollary also for computing an MIS. \cite{trulytight} further improved these results by showing that MM on bipartite $2$-colored graphs requires exactly $2\Delta-1$ rounds.
 While the lower bounds for MM hold on trees, the MIS lower bounds only hold on more general graphs.
 Moreover, the above lower bounds cannot be directly extended to ruling sets, since it is known that ruling sets on the line graph are much easier than MIS~\cite{KuhnMW18}.